ncmreynolds/retroTerm/examples/readme.md

 Example code for a two buttons, to help with your own use of the library.

-## Example 7 - One listbox
+## Example 7 - One list box with six options

-Example code for a single lisbox, to help with your own use of the library.
+Example code for a single list box, to help with your own use of the library.

 ## Example 8 - One text input

 Example code for a single text input, to help with your own use of the library.

+## Example 9 - One text display

+Example code for a single chunk of text displayed in a widget with scrollbar.

+## Example 10 - One text log display

+Example code for a logging widget that pops new text on over time.